Willard Library: Genealogy and local history collections

-Governance

-Willard has a self-perpetuating seven-member board of directors.
-During all periods of its operation, Willard has been and continues to be open and free to residents of Vanderburgh County and neighboring counties.
-It also receives public financial support through a tax levy, though this tax levy must be approved by the Evansville Vanderburgh Public Library.

 Haunting

 The Willard Library is purported to be haunted by a specter known as the "Grey Lady", She is thought to be a girl named Louise Carpenter, daughter of Willard Carpenter.
 When Willard Carpenter died, he gave away the library.
 Louise Carpenter sued the library board in the 1890s, believing it was hers on the pretense that her father was not in a sound state of mind when he wrote his last will and testament.
 Louise Carpenter would go on to lose the case, and she is said to haunt the library in revenge.
 The first sighting of the gray lady was reported in the basement of the library in 1937 by a library custodian, who quit shortly after the encounter.
 People who have encountered the grey lady say they smelled the scent of perfume and heard strange noises.
 The library started putting up webcams in 1999 and currently has 6 of them.

-To Evansville natives, the Grey Lady is purported to be the ghost of a former librarian whose child was injured falling from a ladder while playing during their mother's shift at the library.
-She is believed to keep watch over patrons of the library, especially children, and has supposedly steadied several people who found themselves teetering on a ladder.
-She is said to stand in the south-facing windows on the second floor, looking out toward the train tracks and downtown area.